-Combined, HIV/AIDS, malaria and tuberculosis (TB) represent the leading cause of death due to infectious diseases in the world.
-Since the year 2000, huge progress have been made: mortality rates linked to TB and malaria have dropped by 42% and 60% respectively, while 60% of people living with HIV are on antiretroviral treatment, reducing the risk of HIV transmission by 97%.
-Despite those progress, we’re not on the right track to end those epidemics by 2030, as stipulated by the international community under SDG3.
+Combined, HIV/AIDS, malaria, and tuberculosis (TB) represents the leading cause of death due to infectious diseases in the world.
+Since the year 2002, huge progress has been made: mortality rates linked to TB, malaria and AIDS have dropped by 42%, 47%, and 74% respectively, while 87% of people diagnosed with HIV are on antiretroviral treatment, reducing the risk of HIV transmission by 90%.
+Despite that progress, we’re not on the right track to end those epidemics by 2030, as stipulated by the international community under the Sustainable Development Goal 3.

-Human rights violations explain some of those figures : marginalised, discriminated and criminalised populations, like men who have sex with men, sex workers or injected drug users are most exposed because of their reduced access to care or prevention.
+Human rights violations also contribute to these figures: marginalised, discriminated and criminalised populations, like men who have sex with men, sex workers, or injected drug users are most exposed because of their reduced access to care or prevention.

 “« We will only win the battle against HIV if we lift obstacles linked to human rights violations faced by key populations, which makes them more vulnerable to infections and prevent their access to health services. »”Peter SandsExecutive Director of the Global Fund to fight HIV/Aids, TB and Malaria

-Malaria, a mosquito-borne disease, is closely linked to poverty : mortality rates go off the roof in countries with highest rates of extreme poverty.
-The fight against malaria is suffering from chronic under-financing : investments are stagnating while resistance to insecticide is growing in Africa and in the Mekong region.
+Malaria, a mosquito-borne disease, is closely linked to poverty: mortality rates go off the roof in countries with the highest rates of extreme poverty.
+The fight against malaria is suffering from chronic under-financing: investments are stagnating while resistance to insecticide is growing in Africa and in the Mekong region.

 In order to eliminate those epidemics by 2030, we are asking for: